Job ID: 10126

 - Experience and understanding of undergraduate medical education and graduate medical education program requirements

-- Demonstrated experience working in partnership with a freestanding children’s hospital, hospital-employed physician groups, and community-based pediatric providers is preferred
+- Demonstrated experience working in partnership with a freestanding children’s hospital, hospital-employed physician groups, and community-based pediatric physicians and providers is preferred

 Application Instructions

-Confidential inquiries, nominations, and applications (CV and Letter of Interest) should be directed to TTUHSC El Paso’s executive search partner Eric Dickerson at Kaye/Bassman International via email at ericd@kbic.com and/or academicmedicine@kbic.com
+Confidential inquiries, nominations and applications (CV and Letter of Interest) can be directed to TTUHSC El Paso’s executive search partner Eric Dickerson at Kaye/Bassman International: ericd@kbic.com and/or academicmedicine@kbic.com or call (972) 265-5245.